 The reuse of clothes is, of course, sustainable, as we then don’t need to use additional raw materials or water.
 Which also makes it energy efficient and less damaging to the environment.

 We work with recycled linen, a fabric that feels cool in the summer but keeps you warm in cold weather.
 Recycled denim produces beautiful yarn in gorgeous colours that are a joy to work with.
 For our winter collections, Alchemist also works with recycled wool, which we mix with a bit of polyamide to make the wool more durable and better able to withstand moisture.
-In our collection 3,7% is made of recycled denim and 6,1% is made of recycled linen, making a total of 9,8% of recycled yarns. *

 Our organic cotton clothes are made using GOTS-certified cotton.
 The GOTS (Global Organic Textile Standard) is the world’s leading standard for the production process for organic textiles.
 They guarantee the entire production process for responsibly grown cotton, including the environmental and social aspects of cultivation.
 This means no hazardous chemicals are used, the farmer is free to choose which crops they grow, and to grow their own food.
 Organic cotton uses less water and energy because it gets more time to grow.
 The land also gets more time to recover after harvesting, so the soil doesn’t slowly become infertile.
 GOTS sets strict conditions for factories where hand-picked cotton is processed: good employment conditions and a good working environment.